Route 66: How We Made the Maps

 Tracking the Route from the Air

 A few months later I was in the fortunate position of tracing Route 66 from the air from Illinois to Arizona.
 It was fascinating to follow the road as it headed west, knowing the history and stops we had included in the book.
+Recognising what city was coming next and waiting with excitement to see the Meteor Crater National Landmark toward the end of the journey - but this experience was the route without the journey.

 It just left me eager to get behind the wheel and head west through rather than over the epic landscapes.
 To track the history and people as well as the deserts, mountains and forests.